Leveraging Technology for Better Public Infrastructure Maintenance - www.lokmattimes.com

 Leveraging Technology for Better Public Infrastructure Maintenance

-VMPL New Delhi [India], January 28: Public infrastructure serves as the backbone of any thriving community, facilitating mobility, connectivity, ...
+New Delhi [India], January 29: Public infrastructure serves as the backbone of any thriving community, facilitating mobility, connectivity, and ...

 The complexities of public infrastructure maintenance cannot be overstated.
 Roads deteriorate under the strain of growing traffic volumes, bridges weaken over time, and water systems become prone to leaks and failures.
 Many public assets have long surpassed their intended lifespans, demanding urgent attention and significant investment.
 Adding to this burden are the inefficiencies inherent in traditional maintenance processes, which often rely on manual, paper-based workflows.
 These outdated approaches result in delays, miscommunication, and poor resource allocation.
 Budget overruns are commonplace, fueled by the absence of predictive tools that could otherwise avert unexpected expenses.
 Siloed information and disconnected teams further exacerbate the challenges, impeding collaboration and slowing down critical decision-making.